miri-lang/miri/README.md

 We all agree such terrible acts should be forbidden by law.
 Why do we have programming languages which OK with us being bad and then use all kinds of poLINTsmen to control our actions?
 Let us create proper democracy, where bad practices are forbidden. `Miri` will be your linter, cop, guide, and book on good software design.
 If you use this language, you’ll have no chance to get bad.

+## Key Principles
+* Opinionated
+* Object-oriented
+* General purpose
+* Modern

-## Rules
+## Features
-* Classes always extend types or other classes.
+* Static typing.
+* Folder structure and file names play key role in namespacing:
+  * Folder name is part of a namespace.
+  * File name is also a type name.
+Full type name example: `Blog/Users/User` corresponds to `Blog/Users/User.mi` file.
+  * One file describes one type only.
+* No variables.
+Data structures are immutable.
-* Instance variables are prefixed with underscode ``_variable``
+* Instance fields are prefixed with underscode: `_field`.
 * Instance variables can’t change.
-* Every function produces new instance.
-* No nil/null references.
+* Generic types.
-* No conditional or loop structures.
+* No null/nil reference.
+* Types have destructors.
-* No exceptions.
+* No garbage collection, immediate cleanup.
-* Instance is always immutable.
-* Instances are created by class name, however method always operate with types.

 ## Syntax
 ### HelloWorld.mi